Welcome to Santa Barbara Home Designer

 Once components are installed and fiberglass mesh tape is applied to the seams- drywall mud is applied over all.

-Stone Work for Santa Barbara Spanish Homes:
+Stone Work for Santa Barbara and Montecito Spanish Homes:

 Local Santa Barbara sandstone was incorporated as step landings at this project in the foothills.